Kanakkadulkar-gabify/neurolens-demo/README-component.md

 ## Notes

-- The component is designed to work in client-side environments only (use 'use client' directive in Next.js)
+- The component is designed to work in client-side environments only (use `'use client'` directive in Next.js)
+- Full TypeScript support with proper type definitions
 - Recording format is WebM, which is supported by most modern browsers
 - The component handles all media permissions and error states internally
 - Generated images and audio are temporary and not stored permanently